 SSD vs. HDD read/write speeds

 How much faster is an SSD?
 This depends on both the hard drive and the solid-state drive.
-NVMe SSDs can exceed even SATA SSD speeds by up to 10 times.
-And although hard drives are significantly slower overall, some hard drives can still meet enterprise use cases.
-Vendors like Seagate are still manufacturing scalable, high-performance HDDs, after all.
+NVMe SSDs can exceed even SATA SSD speeds by up to 35 times.
+Hard drives are significantly slower overall, but some can still meet enterprise use cases.
+Vendors like Seagate still manufacture scalable, high-performance HDDs.
 To determine what your storage infrastructure needs, study the breakdown of hard drive and solid-state drive specifications.

-Historically, SSDs have been designed to be drop-in replacements for HDDs, which means they’re often made with the same interfaces as HDDs.
-In practice, this means a SATA interface or on more high-performance systems a SAS interface.
+Historically, SSDs have been designed as drop-in replacements for HDDs, which means they’re often made with the same interfaces as HDDs—in practice, this means a SATA interface or, on higher-performance systems, a SAS interface.

 These interfaces have been optimized specifically for HDD storage devices, but they are suboptimal for SSDs.
-“Interfaces do get in the way for SSDs,” said Jim Handy, an analyst at Objective Analysis, “and that’s why we are seeing PCIe SSDs.”
-PCIe SSD interfaces are designed to better suit solid-state technology, enabling higher flash speeds.
+Newer PCIe interfaces are designed to better suit solid-state technology, enabling higher flash speeds in SSDs.

-Another way that SSD speed can be increased is to use faster NAND.
+SSD speed can be increased using faster NAND.
 Standard NAND used in SSDs is effectively flat, and performance-sapping error correction algorithms are used to mitigate against data corruption caused by cell to cell interference in closely packed cells.
-But new flash chip technology uses multiple layers of memory cells, known as 3D NAND, and this offers the potential for faster SSD read and write performance.
-That’s because it’s not necessary to run these algorithms in 3D NAND, and chipmaker Samsung has said its 3D NAND is twice as fast as conventional planar NAND when it comes to SSD write speed.
+But new flash chip technology uses multiple layers of memory cells, known as 3D NAND, that offers the potential for faster SSD read and write performance.

-The biggest limits to HDD speed are seek times, the delay as the read/write head moves into position, and latency, as the hard drive waits for the required part of the disk to rotate into position under the head.
+Hard disk drives are significantly slower than SSDs.
+The biggest limits to HDD speed are seek times, the delay as the physical read/write head moves into position, and latency as the hard drive waits for the required part of the disk to rotate into position under the head.

 How to improve HDD speed

-Drives also need regular health checks; these can reveal problematic spots on the drive that contribute to speed.
-If IT and storage teams are able to identify these problems and fix them, they’ll have a better chance of improving their drive performance and longevity.
+Drives also need regular health checks.
+These can reveal problematic spots on the HDD that contribute to speed.
+Identifying and fixing these problems result in a better chance of improving drive performance and longevity.